Cardinals vs. Cubs MLB Betting Odds, Trends & Prediction

 Cardinals vs. Cubs MLB BETTING PREDICTION

 Take the under.
-The under is 13-5 in the Cardinals’ last 18 games overall, is 7-3 in their last 10 road games and is 12-3 in their last 15 league games.
-On the other side, the under is a perfect 7-for-7 in the Cubs’ last seven games, is 5-1 in their last six meetings with the Cardinals and is 4-1 in their last five divisional matchups.
+The under has cashed in six straight St. Louis games and in 14 of 19 overall for the Cardinals.
+The under is also 8-3 in the Cardinals’ last 11 road contests, is 13-3 in their last 16 games against a National League opponent and is 17-6 in their last 24 divisional matchups.
+On the other side, the under is 8-3 in the Cubs’ last 11 games overall, is 6-1 in their last seven meetings with St. Louis and is 5-0 in their last five divisional matchups.